UPPMAX/R-matlab-julia-HPC/reflections/20250324_richel/README.md

   to an instructor talk [8 references]
 - [...] long lectures and presentations will fail because students stop viewing and listening after about six minutes.
-  This phenomenon parallels McKeachie’s earlier classroom findings about inattention after five to ten minutes [reference].
+  This phenomenon parallels McKeachie's earlier classroom findings about inattention after five to ten minutes [reference].
   In online classes, such student inattention becomes explicitly visible through electronic monitoring of activities and questions